Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

       Correct answer: A
     </details>

-29. Which of the following should be considered when performing a TCO analysis to compare the costs of running an application on AWS instead of on-premises?
+29. Which of the following should be considered when performing a TCO [Total Cost of Ownerhsip] analysis to compare the costs of running an application on AWS instead of on-premises?
     - A. Application development.
     - B. Market research.
     - C. Business analysis.